top of page

 Curious to learn more?
 Read Below👇

 I earned a B.A. in Architecture with a minor in Sociology from Lehigh University.
 However, during the final months of my senior year, I felt a strong pull to explore a different career path after graduation.
-Over the next few years, I worked at nonprofit organizations serving teens and college students before deciding to return to school for an M.S.Ed. in Higher Education at the University of Pennsylvania.
+For a couple of years, I worked at nonprofit organizations serving teens and college students before deciding to pursue an M.S.Ed. in Higher Education at the University of Pennsylvania.

 After earning my master's, I served as an Assistant Director of Admissions at a private university in Silicon Valley.
 My focus was on expanding college access for historically underrepresented students as a key member of the diversity and new initiatives team.
-My favorite part of that role was traveling to different states, speaking at high schools, and connecting with students eager to use their talents and passions to make a positive difference.
+My favorite part of that role was traveling to different states, speaking at high schools, and connecting with students eager to use their talents to make a positive difference in the world.
 Following that chapter, I dedicated time to writing a YA novel (not published yet) before joining the staff at my local church, where I had the privilege of launching a new ministry for college and young adults (ages 18–25).

 In this season of life, my primary focus is on deepening my theological understanding through seminary while simultaneously refining my craft as an actress.
 This dual pursuit allows me to cultivate both spiritual and artistic growth, equipping me with the theological foundation and storytelling expertise necessary to engage audiences in meaningful and transformative ways.

 My job or position has changed a few times, but not my calling.
 I have always felt called to be a catalyst for individual and group growth.
-It truly brings me joy to see people step into their God-given calling and live out their purpose for the glory of God.
+It truly brings me joy to help people step into their God-given calling and live for the glory of God.

 In my free time, I love dancing, writing, singing, volunteering, and teaching at various Christian gatherings.
 I also love going on long walks with my husband and our dog, traveling, exploring different cuisines, watching live theater performances, attending sporting events, and continuously learning—whether it's French or a new country line dance!